PEER CONNECTIONS

-Join the Human Resources Discussion Group on the third Thursday of each month to connect with peers from fellow MBA member banks.
-These sessions focus on key HR topics, including compliance, employee benefits, recruiting, talent development, and more.
-It’s a great opportunity to share ideas, ask questions, and discuss the issues that matter most to your bank.
+Join the Human Resources Discussion Group to connect with peers from fellow MBA member banks.
+Sessions focus on key HR topics such as compliance, employee benefits, recruiting, talent development, and other issues that matter most to your bank.

-Survey results will be shared each month via email and compiled on our website for easy access.
-Be sure to check back regularly for the latest updates and resources.
+Survey results are shared monthly via email and posted on our website for easy access.

 View the February survey results (click each question to reveal the responses)